 Many websites will list off the most common interview questions and answers.
 However, every once in a while, you will get thrown if you are the candidate or want to throw a curveball if you are the recruiter.

-Here are some questions we have come across that we felt were interesting, clever, or lead to telling information about the candidate.
+If you are researching how to conduct an interview, here are some questions we have come across that we felt were interesting, clever, or lead to telling information about the candidate.

-Give them a Riddle
+Give Them A Riddle

 While frustrating in an interview scenario, riddles are often quite fun, helping you break down barriers and encourage open engagement.
 Riddles give the candidate a chance to show off their creative thinking, a skill many recruiters seek.

 Example question: It’s raining, and you are in a car with only one passenger seat.
 You drive past a bus stop and see three people waiting there; an old lady in need of medical assistance, your best friend who saved your life, and the girl of your dreams.
 What do you do?

 Best answer: The perfect answer to this example riddle is to give your keys to your friend and tell him to drive the old lady to the hospital while you wait at the bus stop with the girl of your dreams.

 When given a scenario and asked for a solution, most people will try to think of the best solution to answer your questions.
 Even if they explain the procedure well, the actual answer is far more simple than the candidate will think.